 By Jennifer Brett.

-Most commercially available cleaning products are not made to be directly released into our waterways.
+Scrub the decks and be sure that all scuppers are clear of any debris.
+When choosing boat cleaning products, pick something non-toxic that is safer for the marine environment.
+Cleaning products are necessary for dissolving and removing dirt, grime, allergens and germs.
+However, most cleaning products are not made to be directly released into our waterways.
 Ingredients in certain cleaners can damage fish tissues or persist in the environment and enter the food chain.
 Some products also contain phosphorous and nitrogen, which can put excess nutrients into the water causing algal blooms which can be harmful to coral reefs and coastal ecosystems.

 READ MORE at sailorsforthesea.org